linuxfandudeguy/Hanzi-Lanterns/src/content/post/ren.md

 The character  <ruby>仁<rt>rén</rt></ruby> is a combination of the compound form for person (亻) and character for two (二).

+This composition symbolizes the relationship between two people—emphasizing empathy, connection, and mutual respect.

 ---

 [^1]: *Wikipedia*, *Ren (philosophy)*, [en.wikipedia.org](https://en.wikipedia.org/wiki/Ren_(philosophy))